 We’re breaking down everything you need to know about hair serum and recommending some of our favorite formulas.
 By the time you’re done, you’ll realize why hair serum is the missing piece to your perfect hair care routine.

-Hair serums are very similar to face serums in that they provide concentrated and targeted treatments that address many different hair concerns.
-Unlike hair oils, which are designed to penetrate the hair shaft, serums sit on top of the hair and coat the strands to instantly make your hair look and feel better.
+Hair serums are very similar to face serums in that they provide concentrated and targeted results that address many different hair concerns.
+Unlike hair oils, which penetrate the hair shaft, serums sit on top of the hair and coat the strands to instantly make your hair look and feel better.
 Most hair serums are excellent at addressing frizz and adding shine while protecting your strands from environmental and styling aggressors.

 While we believe everyone should incorporate a hair serum into their hair care routine, picking the right formula for your hair is crucial.
-Before heading to the store, identify what hair concerns you’d like to address with serum.
+Before heading to the store, identify what hair concerns you’d like the serum to address.
 Are you battling frizz?
 Breakage?
 Dull, lackluster locks?
 Do you have thick locks?
-If so, you’ll want to look for a serum heavy enough to coat your plentiful locks.
+You’ll want a serum heavy enough to coat your plentiful locks.
 On the other hand, you’ll want a lightweight hair serum that won’t weigh down your locks if your hair is thin.

 Once you’ve mulled over your concerns, think about what you do to your hair every day.
 Do you heat style it?
 If so, pick up a hair serum that doubles as a heat protectant.
 Do you wear your hair in the same ponytail every day?
 If so, pick up a strengthening hair serum to help protect your locks from constant pulling.

 Whether or not a serum will work for you and your mane depends on the formula and your hair needs, but no hair serums on the market should damage your strands.